kzrbill/GameOfLifeCore/README.md

 # Game of Life Core

-Based on Conway's Game of Life, an objective-c based core implementation, that could be used with a renderer to product a visual output.
+Based on Conway's Game of Life, an objective-c based core implementation, that could be used with a renderer to produce a visual output.